 We look for three main strengths in our tutors: a linguistic gift, an ability to learn, mirror, and teach a reading lesson, and possession of key characteristics of an effective educator and mentor.
 And we want them to be good with kids.

-All our tutors have been through a sixty-hour training program that teaches them the theory teaching reading and the practical skills of teaching our program.
+All our tutors have been through a sixty-hour training program that teaches the theory teaching reading and the practical skills of teaching our program.
 During the first week of training, our tutors learn reading theory and how our program aligns to reading development and the neuroscience of dyslexia and other reading issues.
 They also learn the practical nuts and bolts of delivering our curriculum to struggling readers.
 In the second week, our tutors in training put it all together through hands-on practicums.

 Ongoing Professional Development